 |Ping Slot Frequency||This is the frequency that a Class B Device should be listening on for receiving a downlink on one of its ping slots.
 Setting this value in regions that require frequency hopping will cause the Device to only listen on the static frequency.
 This setting can only be set via a downlink of a PingSlotFreqReq.|

-The Channel Mask editor also supports filtering the displayed channel list.
-This makes it easy to find and change the state of a specfic channel.
+The editor also supports filtering the list, making it easy to find and update specific channels:

 For all other regions, the Channel Mask is directly entered as a 2 or 4-character hexadecimal string: